panzerkpfw6/panzer_repo/README.md

 ```
-This branch represents acoustic code based on homogeneous density with XYZ ordering imported from stencil-dev code.
+This branch represents acoustic code based on inhomogeneous density with XYZ ordering imported from stencil-dev code.

 NAME
 	stencil - a synthetic wave simulator